leosdad/Remote-Control-with-ESP32/README.md

 Hardware:

 - Any development board able to run Arduino Core for ESP32.
-(I chose the ESP32S NodeMCU ESP-12 because it fits neatly inside an ft 30 x 45 case.)
+(I chose the ESP32S NodeMCU ESP-12 because it fits neatly inside an ft 30 × 45 case.)
 - Any Bluetooth game controller that supports Arduino mode (In my case it is a Gamesir Nova Lite)
 - A fischertechnik TXT 4.0 or RX controller